Trade Stock Indices

 The high & low are described as shadows & plotted as poking lines.

-Trading Candle-stick Setups - Japanese Stock Candlesticks Trading Setups Technical Analysis
+Trading Candle Setups - Japanese Stock Candlesticks Setups Technical Analysis

 The color is either blue or red

-• (Blue or Green Color) - Prices moved up
+• (Blue or Green Colour) - Prices moved up

-Most platforms like the MT4, use colors to mark the direction.
-Colors used are blue or green: when price moves up, red: when price moves down.
+Most platforms like the MT4, use colours to mark direction.
+Colors used are blue or green: when the price moves up, red: when the price moves down.

-Stock Candlestick Vs. Bar Charts - Japanese Stock Candle Trading Setups Technical Analysis
+Stock Candlestick Vs. Bar Charts - Japanese Stock Candle Setups Technical Analysis

 Candlesticks Vs. Bar Chart

-When candles are used it is very easy to see if the trading price moved up or down as opposed to when bars are used.
+When candlesticks are used it is very easy to see if the price headed up or down as opposed to when bars are used.

-The Japanese strategies also have very many formations that are used to trade the Indices Trading market.
+The Japanese strategies also have very many formations that are used to trade the market.
 These patterns have different technical analysis explanation and the most common are:

 Marubozu Candle Pattern & Doji Candle Pattern